nextpyp/pyp/docs/install/install-web.rst

       ./install

-  .. md-tab-item:: I'm using an administrator account
+  .. tab-item:: I'm using an administrator account
+    :sync: admin

     First, create the folder where ``nextPYP`` will be installed.
 This folder should be on the local filesystem of the web server machine.
 Something like ``/opt/nextPYP`` works well.